Isaacsum/Isaacsum/README.md

 - 👋 Hi, I’m @Isaacsum
 - 👀 I’m interested in Fintech and Cryptocurrencies
-- 🌱 I’m currently learning Finance.
+- 🌱 I’m currently studying MSc Financial Engeneering .
 - 💞️ I’m looking to collaborate on Tokenomics
 - 📫 How to reach me kiplimoisaac9@gmail.com